-The OTC Market
+Exploring The OTC Market

 An over-the-counter stock is one that is not listed on an organized stock exchange.
 Instead, electronic communications networks bring information on trades in the stock, which take place among brokers, institutional market makers and individuals.
 Although many people assume Nasdaq stocks are over-the-counter securities, they are not.

 Formerly known as the National Association of Securities Dealers Automated Quotations, the exchange run by Nasdaq Stock Market, Inc., is an electronic stock exchange that began in 1971.
 The Nasdaq does not operate from a single physical location or a trading floor where specialists meet, as does the New York Stock Exchange.

 A listing on Nasdaq does not necessarily mean cheap stock, risky stock or a low-capitalization company, although the exchange is heavy with high-tech firms.
 Microsoft, Intel, Facebook, Cisco, Texas Instruments, Oracle and Comcast all trade on Nasdaq exchanges.
 To get on the Nasdaq ticker, companies have to meet certain listing requirements.

-OTC Markets and Pink Sheets
+OTC Stocks Lists, Markets and Pink Sheets

 The OTC market is a generic term for companies that don't trade on a single, organized exchange such as the NYSE or the Nasdaq.
 The OTC divides itself into three major components: the QX market, where companies have minimum financial requirements; the QB market, where they must be current in their financial reporting; and the Pink Sheets, where companies can (and do) trade with no disclosure whatsoever, even if their share price is less than a penny.